 For the above reasons we are also asking participants that have received COVID-19 vaccines outside of the study to remain in the study and complete their remaining follow up visits.
 If you have received a COVID-19 vaccine outside of the study and have not already informed your trial team, please enter the vaccine details in the link below.
 This will greatly help our analysis of the data from the study.

 https://apps.ovg.ox.ac.uk/covid-19/surveys/?s=EKJJXWWWKL

 Visit schedules

-The picture below represents the visit schedule for participants being invited to have a booster dose in group 1:
+The picture below represents the visit schedule for participants in group 2 being invited to receive a booster vaccination: